 About my art-making processes

-I use gum-strip tape coated in linseed oil to construct scenes containing everyday objects and fragments of posed figures.
+I use paper cured in linseed oil to construct scenes containing everyday objects and fragments of posed figures.
 Their suspension and placement create frozen moments (real or imaginary) in time.

-Making my sculptures and installations is a pendulum movement between casting and drawing with the gum-strip tape.
+Making my sculptures and installations is a pendulum movement between casting and drawing with the paper.
 My art-making process is an archaeology of touch.

 Drawing is an important part of my art practice, often as a reflective, time-based activity.
 I use a wide range of drawing media and methods, physical and digital.